amarildolucas/fcm_pusher/README.md

 # fcm_pusher
-A Ruby gem to send push notifications from Firebase Cloud Messaging to Android and iOS devices.
+A Ruby gem to **send push notifications** from Firebase Cloud Messaging to Android and iOS devices.

-Send push notifications from the server side based in the users actions or behavior is always a MUST HAVE for mobile apps that want engage and conver more users for the app.
+Send push notifications from the server side based in the users actions or behavior is always a MUST HAVE for mobile apps that want engage and conquer more active users.

-Pusher make this easy as you don't need to add repeatable code or pollute to your code base.
-So you can focus on important busines logic for your apps.
+Pusher make this easy as you don't need to add repeatable code or pollute your code base.
+So you can focus on important business logics for your app.

 # Installation
 Add this line to your application's Gemfile: